Where it all began: The original Ad Specialties facility in Union, MO

 The last molded magnet maker standing is a company called Ideaman, Incorporated which was formed in 1992.
 The key to their survival has been their focus on the souvenir market and their commitment to quality and creative design.
 They also successfully revolutionized the color application process using intricate hot-stamping dies allowing them to efficiently and cost effecitvely offer larger and more colorful magnets to their customers.

 Sam Hardcastle, inventor of the Classic Magnet, with Ted Swoboda, owner of Ideaman, Inc.

-Ideaman began referring to their molded refrigerator magnets as Classic Magnets in the late 1990’s in an effort to distinguish them from the imported knock-offs but also to exploit their place in the world as the original souvenir and collectible magnet.
-With recent consumer trends toward products that are manufactured in America and products that are nostalgic, Classic Magnets are having a big resurgence.
-The unique nature of the product, including its flexibility in both physical characteristics and its ability to be made in any size or shape, its timeless durability in the market, and its lasting popularity with consumers is a fitting tribute to the pioneering man who invented them – Sam Hardcastle.
+Ideaman began referring to their molded refrigerator magnets as Classic Magnets in the late 1990's in an effort to distinguish them from the imported knock-offs but also to exploit their place in the world as the original souvenir and collectible magnet.
+With recent consumer trends towards products that are manufactured in America and products that are nostalgic, Classic Magnets are having a big resurgence.
+The unqiue nature of the product, including its flexibility in both physical characteristics and its ability to be made in any size or shape, its timeless durability in the market, and its lasting popularity with consumers is a fitting tribute to the pioneering man who invented them - Sam Hardcastle.